-Bell Let’s Talk Day takes place annually on January 29.
+Bell Let’s Talk Day takes place January 28 this year.
 Join the conversation by focusing on building awareness, acceptance and action around mental health.

 Maintaining mind, body, and spirit contributes to good mental health and your ability to participate freely in the things you enjoy, deal with life’s challenges effectively and fulfill your potential; ideally while making a positive contribution to the world around you.

 Here are six other ways to help you promote mental health and wellness.

 Challenge your thinking before someone else does.
 The world is changing at record speed and we are forced to keep up with the pace of change.
 Over time, we become comfortable with our patterns of thinking and tend to rely on ‘taken for granted’ assumptions.
 When our thinking goes unchallenged, it can become outdated, irrelevant, and out of step with reality.
 Goleman reminds us to take notice of that which we may be overlooking,

 The range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice there is little we can do to change until we notice how failing to notice shapes our thoughts and deeds.
 (Goleman, 1985, p.
 24)

 Taking a moment to slow down and reflect on mental processes is a good way to challenge your thinking making sure your worldview, attitudes, and actions match the changing world around you.

 2. PRACTICE GRATITUDE